 History can often distinguish polyuria from frequency, but rarely a 24-h urine collection may be needed.

-Clinical evaluation may suggest a cause (see Some Causes of Polyuria), but testing is usually necessary.
+Clinical evaluation may suggest a cause (see Table 3: Some Causes of Polyuria), but testing is usually necessary.
 Diabetes insipidus is suggested by a history of cancer or chronic granulomatous disease (due to hypercalcemia), use of certain drugs (lithium, cidofovir, foscarnet, ifosfamide), and less common conditions (eg, sickle cell disease, renal amyloidosis, sarcoidosis, Sjögren syndrome) that have manifestations that are often more prominent than and precede the polyuria.

 Abrupt onset of polyuria at a precise time suggests central diabetes insipidus, as does preference for extremely cold or iced water.
 Onset during the first few years of life is typically related to inherited central or nephrogenic diabetes insipidus or uncontrolled type 1 diabetes mellitus.
 Polyuria caused by solute diuresis is suggested by a history of diabetes mellitus.
 Psychogenic polydipsia is more common in patients with a history of a psychiatric disorder (primarily bipolar disorder, or schizophrenia) rather than as an initial manifestation.

 Once excess urine output has been verified by history or measurements, serum or fingerstick glucose determination should be done to rule out uncontrolled diabetes.

 If hyperglycemia is not present, then testing is required:

 These tests look for hypercalcemia, hypokalemia (due to surreptitious diuretic use), and hypernatremia or hyponatremia: